Which of the following is a feature of prokaryotic cells but not ... | Channels for Pearson+

 1

 Understand the basic differences between prokaryotic and eukaryotic cells.
-Prokaryotic cells are generally simpler and smaller than eukaryotic cells.
+Prokaryotic cells are simpler and lack a nucleus and membrane-bound organelles, while eukaryotic cells have a defined nucleus and various organelles.

-Recognize that prokaryotic cells do not have membrane-bound organelles, such as a nucleus, mitochondria, or endoplasmic reticulum, which are present in eukaryotic cells.
+Identify the key structural feature of prokaryotic cells: the nucleoid region.
+This is where the genetic material is located, but it is not enclosed by a membrane, unlike the nucleus in eukaryotic cells.

-Identify that prokaryotic cells have a nucleoid region where their genetic material is located, as opposed to a defined nucleus in eukaryotic cells.
+Recognize that prokaryotic cells typically have circular DNA, whereas eukaryotic cells have linear DNA.
+This is a fundamental difference in the organization of genetic material.

-Note that prokaryotic cells typically have circular DNA, whereas eukaryotic cells have linear DNA.
+Consider cell size: prokaryotic cells are generally smaller than eukaryotic cells.
+This is due to their simpler structure and lack of organelles.

-Conclude that the presence of a nucleoid region is a feature of prokaryotic cells, distinguishing them from eukaryotic cells, which have a nucleus.
+Membrane-bound organelles are a characteristic of eukaryotic cells, not prokaryotic cells.
+Prokaryotic cells do not have structures like mitochondria or the endoplasmic reticulum.

 Watch next